local-npm/local-npm/README.md

     $ npmrc local

-Incidentally, though, `local-npm` [does allow you to publish](https://github.com/nolanlawson/local-npm/pull/33).
-Your `npm publish`es will just be proxied to the main npm registry.
+Incidentally, though, `local-npm` does allow you to do `npm login` and `npm publish`.
+These commands will just be proxied to the main npm registry.

 Speed test
 ----